RanvierMUD/ranviermud/docs/extending/commands.md

       }

       /*
+      A note on the Parser:
-      `parseDot` from the CommandParser lib tags in a search string like "3.bracer" and a list of items to search through.
+      The method `parseDot` from the CommandParser lib takes a search string like "3.bracer" and a list of items to search through.
 In that example "3.bracer" would find the 3rd item that matches the keyword "bracer".
-The `true` argument here just tells `parseDot` to also return the key of the item it found within the list as Character equipment is keyed by the slot the item is worn (head, wrist, etc.)
+The `true` argument here just tells `parseDot` to also return the key of the item it found within the list as Character equipment is keyed by the slot the item is worn (head, wrist, etc.), so we would end up with ['wrist', Bracer{}] as our results, if it were found.
       */
       const [slot, item] = Parser.parseDot(arg, player.equipment, true);